FIFA Champions Badge: Non-FIFA competitions

 A separate agreement is required to wear the badge in a non-FIFA organised competition.
-For example, in 2009, the English FA granted Manchester United, the reigning 2008 FIFA Club World Cup holders, permission to wear the badge during FA Cup fixtures—despite eventually never did it—but not in the Premier League, and a similar arrangement was sought for Liverpool when they became 2019 holders, but they did grant the club the right to use the badge for one home Premier League fixture, against Wolverhampton Wanderers on 29 December 2019 (their first home match after becoming world champions).
+For example, in 2009, the English FA granted Manchester United, the reigning 2008 FIFA Club World Cup holders, permission to wear the badge during FA Cup fixtures — despite eventually never doing it — but not in the Premier League as it contravened their advertising regulations.
+A similar arrangement was sought for Liverpool when they became 2019 holders, but the League did grant the club the right to use the badge for one home fixture, against Wolverhampton Wanderers on 29 December 2019 (their first home match after becoming world champions).
 In both cases, they were allowed to wear that badge in continental European competitions.
 In contrast, both Real Madrid and Barcelona were allowed to wear the FIFA Champions Badge on their shirts during all of their Spanish La Liga fixtures.
 Manchester City, following their success in 2023, were granted permission by the Premier League to wear the badge for the remainder of the 2023–24 season.
 Following a special request made to the Premier League, Manchester City were permitted to also wear the badge for the entire 2024–25 season.
+Paris Saint-Germain, the reigning 2025 FIFA Intercontinental champions, were not allowed to wear the FIFA badge in Ligue 1 and in the French Cup.
+Since club jerseys were produced by the French Football Federation, only the French Cup badge was permitted on the jersey.